DeepLearningDoctor/unet-3dmodel/README.md

 3D UNET Model for Visualization and presentation

-Welcome to the 3D UNET Model repository!
 This repository contains a 3D model of a UNET (Convolutional Neural Network architecture) designed to visualize its structure in three dimensions within Microsoft PowerPoint presentations.
-This README provides instructions on how to utilize the model in your PowerPoint presentations and a brief explanation of the UNET architecture.

 About UNET
 UNET is a convolutional neural network architecture widely used for biomedical image segmentation tasks.
 It was introduced by Olaf Ronneberger, Philipp Fischer, and Thomas Brox in their paper titled "U-Net: Convolutional Networks for Biomedical Image Segmentation" in 2015.
 UNET is particularly well-suited for semantic segmentation tasks where the goal is to assign a class label to each pixel in an input image.